AlexEMG/DLC-Cajal-Course/content/Day2_Lectures.md

 - [The basics of neural networks, and the math behind how they learn](https://www.3blue1brown.com/topics/neural-networks) by 3Blue1Brown
 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen
 - [Understanding Mini-Batch Gradient Descent](https://www.youtube.com/watch?v=-_4Zi8fCZO4) by Andrew Ng (DeepLearningAI)

-TODO_TA: this doesn't cover neural networks + backprop.
-Shall we also recommend a lecture like: https://youtu.be/zUazLXZZA2U
-- I think a brief clarification of differences between ML, DL, AI (and maybe computer vision?) could be useful in this section.
-Maybe just simply adding/referring to the Figure 1.4 in [Deep Learning book](https://www.deeplearningbook.org/)
+- For a clarification of the differences of machine learning (ML), deep learning (DL), and artificial intelligence (AI) refer to Figure 1.4 in the [Deep Learning book](https://www.deeplearningbook.org/).

 ## Part 2: Introduction to Computer Vision and DeepLabCut